With prenatal genetic screening, you can.

 What do I do if a higher chance for a condition is found?

 In the rare instance of a high-risk result, take a breath.
-Screening allows you precious time to consult specialists and counselors, find the best-equipped medical facilities, and meet parents who have walked in your (and your baby’s) shoes.
+Screening allows you precious time to pursue diagnostic testing, consult specialists and counselors, find the best-equipped medical facilities, and meet parents who have walked in your (and your baby’s) shoes.

 Myths about prenatal screening